lintonye/learnreact.design/_drafts/2017-06-27-react-native-vs-hybrid.md

   - JS
     - JS is slow.
 TODO the JS slow causes mobile web app slow post.
     - On Web, to simulate native interface, a lot of things have to be done in JS, which is slow.
     - On RN, JS code is like glue that connects native parts together.
-Native does the heavylifting.
+Native code does the heavylifting.

   <a name="endofpost">